KBtechnologies/NeoFloppy/neofloppy.specification.md

 - The form factor has several key advantages as stated before, and aside from [Fuzzy Warm Retro Feelings](https://www.youtube.com/watch?v=8IZcP0oP0OU), conversions of 3,5" media and drives using [SD Cards](https://en.wikipedia.org/wiki/SD_card) are [common](https://www.youtube.com/watch?v=gNQYbSWBhAs) and [well-documented](https://www.youtube.com/watch?v=GOdIeka3-SI).
   - Sadly these are usually hand-fitted and not interchangeable in any way or form.
   - Also The SD Interface doesn't lend itself for use-cases replacing SSDs so [SD Express](https://en.wikipedia.org/wiki/SD_card#SD_Express) basically implements [NVMe](https://en.wikipedia.org/wiki/NVM_Express) and thus [PCIe](https://en.wikipedia.org/wiki/PCI_Express).
-    - So one might just instead setup a media format using said interfaces directly.
+    - Native PCIe support might be more useful.
 - Modern, high-speed & high density flash media can become [very toasty](https://www.youtube.com/watch?v=lQmI5A27Iv8), resulting in a lower lifespan.
   - The 3,5" form factor provides ample of surface area to allow for sufficient passive cooling [like metal-encased 2,5" SSDs] whilst not contributing to excessive device "thiccness".
 - Existing tooling, standards and a known form factor make tooling up for such a media format relatively easy.
+  - Even additional casings like a [Jewelcase](https://memorypack.com.tw/floppy-disk.html) providing a [convenient transport- and long-term storeability](https://www.youtube.com/watch?v=J1MN6O4dCCw) are commercially existing.

 In short, the 3,5" form factor has a lot of desireable features for a removeable media, like being pretty much ["idiot-proof"](https://youtu.be/tJCMzdzh4Tw?t=149), acknowledging the [shortcomings of 5,25" FDDs](https://youtu.be/tJCMzdzh4Tw?t=228) and impoving upon them.